 We recognise the importance of providing all children with a broad and balanced curriculum which is engaging and encompasses all aspects of our vision and values.

-A whole school topic approach is taken when planning much of the curriculum incorporating the framework of the National Curriculum 2014 and supplemented by our own school curriculum enrichment and enhancement activities.
+A thematic unit approach is taken when planning much of the curriculum, incorporating the framework of the National Curriculum 2014 and our own school curriculum enrichment and enhancement activities.

-Staff plan together initially to develop ideas for the curriculum which forms a Long Term Plan and then work in teams and individually to tailor specific activities for the own classes, taking into account individual needs.
+Staff plan together initially to develop ideas for the curriculum as part of a Long Term Plan and then work in teams and individually to develop unit plans and tailor specific activities for their own classes, taking into account individual needs.

-Please see our Phonics, Spelling and Reading pages.
+Please see our Phonics, Reading and Writing and Spelling pages.

 If you have any questions about our English Curriculum - Please contact our English Subject Leader Miss O'Mara via the School Office.